kuzminrobin/fcl/fcl_doc/README.md

 To get a record in my resume since (at the moment of writing) I'm unemployed, I live at the expense of my savings, and soon I will need to apply for jobs (after I study Rust to a level sufficient to pass (or bypass) an interview;-).

+# Parsing
+The `syn` developers have done an incredible job.

 # Traversing a Module
 # Traversing an `impl` Block